 A couple of days later I picked up my old Macbook which was now in perfect conditions.
-I listed it on eBay to recover some of the money I invested in the new one.
+I listed it on eBay to get back some of the money I invested in the new one.
 Surprisingly for me, the next morning I woke up with this email from eBay saying that my computer was sold.
 I couldn’t believe my eyes!
 Some guy named Tim Colley (firstname.lastname@example.org) was interested in my beautiful computer.

 Hello, I just won your item on eBay and i will like to make immediate payment for it but i needs this further information: 1.Please send me your PayPal email or send me a PayPal invoice from your paypal account to my PayPal email ID:(email@example.com) 2.Provide me your ITEM NUMBER just to be sure am making payment to the right person.
 3.Also Send me an email about condition of the item to my email and probably the actual picture for confirmation.Timothy Colley